zebrastealer/art-api-exam/README.md

-These are instructions for running the art-api-exam, created by the talented and Mr. Worthington.
+These are instructions for running the art-api-exam, created by the talented Mr. Worthington.

 ## Getting Started